The Takeaway? How easy it is for pride to get in the way of objectivity

-The painting had been omitted from Nicholson’s catalogue raisonee (an official list of an artist’s known works) compiled by the leading art historian Patricia Reed on aesthetic grounds.
-For her, it just didn’t feel right.
+The painting had been omitted from Nicholson’s catalogue raisonee (an official list of an artist’s known works) compiled by the leading art historian Patricia Reed.
+For her, it just didn’t ‘feel right’.
 Not his technique.

 Could Mould and Bruce prove that it was genuine?

 Their research was comprehensive.
 And it all stacked up, even down to an idiosyncratic thumb print upon which the artist had planted an identifying monogram.
 The paint analysis was positive too.
 It was his paint on his artist’s board.
 In any law court this would be ‘proof beyond reasonable doubt’.

 But Patricia Reed would not change her mind.
 It could not be proven to a standard of 100% that the painting was by the great man.
 Reed’s brief letter of rejection did not account in detail for any of the evidence that Mould and Bruce had presented.
 It simply restated her original opinion.

 Watching this on telly, it was hard to escape a feeling that we were watching cognitive dissonance in action.
 Ms Reed simply did not want to believe that, after 20 years of Nicholson scholarship, she might be fallible.
 She could not accept that her expertise and intuition might be vulnerable to error – and trumped by a scientific analysis carried out by non-experts.
 She had stated her opinion and reached her conclusion, and simple facts were not going to change that.

 Well, we must always be cautious about putting words into anyone’s mouth (and feelings into anyone’s head).
 But there is no disputing that all our beliefs and certainties are filtered through our perceptual processes.